codacy/pulse-user-docs/docs/one-click-integrations/bitbucket-integration.md

 ### Use pull request naming convention (based on default branch) {: id="bb-incident-naming"}

 -   Pulse applies the same mechanism to detect incidents used for the [pull request reverts](#bb-incident-pr-revert) strategy.
-However, instead of considering branches whose name starts with `revert-pr-`, you can define the prefix for the **branch name** or the **pull request title** to match the naming convention of your workflow.
+However, instead of considering branches whose name starts with `revert-pr-`, Pulse uses the prefix that you define for the **branch name** or the **pull request title** to match the naming convention of your workflow.

     ![Pulse custom incident detection](images/bitbucket-incident-naming-convention.png)